Trondheim Central Station: Services

 Train services are provided by SJ Norge both north- and southbound.
 Four services a day and one night train operate to Oslo Central Station, while there is one day and one night train to Bodø, with an additional afternoon departure to Mo i Rana.
 Two daily departures serve Sweden and Storlien, in addition there are three services to Røros, with connections onwards to Østerdalen.
 The most frequent service is the hourly Trøndelag Commuter Rail from Steinkjer via Trondheim Airport, Værnes and Trondheim S to Lerkendal, with some extending to Oppdal.

-The station is manned, but also equipped with ticket machines.
+The station is staffed, but also equipped with ticket machines.
 There are several kiosks and cafés, as well as a car park, taxicabs, bicycle stands and baggage lockers.
 The station and platforms are wheelchair accessible, and a pre-booked escort service is available.
 Trafikanten Midt-Norge, which sells bus tickets and provides information on public transport routes in Trøndelag, can be found in the new section.
 The station is closed at night.

 The commuter trains serve other railway stations in neighborhoods in Trondheim; Heimdal, Selsbakk, Marienborg, Skansen to the south, and Lademoen/Nedre Elvehavn, Lilleby, Leangen and Rotvoll to the east.

 Connections to other modes of transport

 Buses

 In 1995, the city bus station was moved from Lüthenhaven close to the city's main square to the central station, with the opening of a new section to the station.
 The original building has been preserved by the Norwegian Directorate for Cultural Heritage as a cultural heritage.

 Some city buses operated by Team Trafikk stop at the station; routes 2, 11, 19, 46, 47, 52, 54, 55, 63, 71, 73, 75, 76, 94.
 Munkegata Terminal remains the most important, with all buses stopping there.
 NOR-WAY Bussekspress operates coaches to Oslo via Røros, Namsos and Bergen via Førde. while Lavprisekspressen operates day and night expresses to Oslo.
-Gauldal Billag operates coaches to Støren, Oppdal and Røros, while TrønderBilene operates to Fosen, Orkanger, Agdenes and Snillfjord.
-Nettbuss operates coaches to Malvik, Stjørdal, Meråker, Selbu, Tydal, Skaun, Melhus, Orkdal and Meldal, while Klæburuten operates buses to Klæbu and to the airport.
+Gauldal Billag operates coaches to Støren, Oppdal, and Røros, while TrønderBilene operates to Fosen, Orkanger, Agdenes, and Orkdal.
+Nettbuss operates coaches to Malvik, Stjørdal, Meråker, Selbu, Tydal, Skaun, Melhus, Orkland and Meldal, while Klæburuten operates buses to Klæbu and to the airport.